industrial-optimization-group/DesdeoInterface/README.md

 The arduino is loaded with standard firmata: found from arduino ide -> file -> examples -> firmata -> standard firmata

 ## Todo
-* <s>remove stupid files aka pycache</s>
 * <s>button refining</s>
     * Okay maybe more button refining, new idea: In button class as a comment
 * Test button in interface methods
-    * Holding seems fine, might be some delay if also excepting a click or a double click
-    * Double click and click don't work well together
+    * Combining to actions together doesn't work well
         * i.e wait for double clicks and clicks. if double clicks are first then clicks wont register most of the time because reading a double click
 * Rotary encoder module
     * Done for now, will continue when i actually receive the component